Alia-morsi/piano-synmist/README.md

-# Simulating and Validating Piano Performance Mistakes for Music Learning
+# Simulating Piano Performance Mistakes for Music Learning

 This is the repository of SynMist, containing the synthesized mistake dataset as well as python scripts that generates the mistakes in a taxonomical way. ```mistake_by_type.py``` and ```lowlvl.py``` contains functions regarding to the mid-level mistake scheduler and low-level deviation functions. ```region_classifier.py``` contains the simple texture \ technique region identifier.